 Who said that you can’t have lunch in a museum-like restaurant?
 It’s about the time to drop by Shynok.
 It’s a restaurant that serves traditional Ukrainian dishes and especially distinguishes itself from other similar spots with its interior.
 Shynok actually looks like a museum, several areas of the restaurant represent different eras of Ukrainian culture.
 The menu offers multiple dishes that are typical for each region.
 The atmosphere in Shynok is simply amazing: a cheerful staff is wearing national clothes and in the background you can hear traditional Ukrainian folk music that is always played live.
 The menu is super large, so it will probably take some of your time to choose.
 The restaurant offers everything from salad, cold and hot appetizers to main courses and desserts.
 Don’t know what otherworldly words such as Pampoushka, Krucheniki or Zhurek are?
 Just ask the staff, they are always ready to explain the specifics of the dishes!

 Let’s head to The National Museum of History of Ukraine in the Second World War, which is located near the Dnieper river.
 The area of the museum also includes a park and memorial.
-A great star of this memorial is The Motherland monument (that you can see in the picture above), which is a great symbol of defence against nazism.
-The sculpture is really impressive: the figure of woman with a shield (which is 12×8 meters) and a sword (16 metres) gives off a majestic impression.
-The whole memorial was built in 1981 and its sculptures reflect the struggles that people dealt with during the WWII.
+A great star of this memorial is The Motherland monument (that you can see in the picture above), which is a great symbol of defense against Nazism.
+The sculpture is really impressive: the figure of a woman with a shield (which is 12×8 meters) and a sword (16 meters) gives off a majestic impression.
+The whole memorial was built in 1981 and its sculptures reflect the struggles that people dealt with during WWII.
 Under the sculpture you can see a huge dome: there you can find the museum which has around 17 thousand exhibits that reflect the war period.

 Day 1: 19:00 – 23:00